 Figure 4.
 This figure shows the change in the reduction temperature as a function of the increasing flow of the reducible mixture.

-The addition of the MCCTC option to the PID EFFI transforms this instrument into a crucial tool for catalysis.
-This option has the ability to demonstrate the behavior of catalysts under high temperature and pressure reaction conditions.
+The addition of the MCCTC option to the Micromeritics Flow Reactor transform this instrument into a crucial tool for catalysis.
+This option can demonstrate the behavior of catalysts under high temperature and pressure reaction conditions.

 Frequently occurring during oxides’ reduction, the sintering of active species can be significantly enhanced by a reduction in the temperature of the reducible species.
 This leads to a higher dispersion, which in turn produces improved activity and selectivity of the catalyst.